Pests in your home may be a sign of more serious problems.

 Mechanical Control – Using tools or nonchemical materials, or devices to remove pests or conducive conditions.
 Such as using glue boards to trap pests or using caulk to seal entry points.

 Biological Control – Uses predators, parasites, pathogens, and competitors to control pests.

 Genetic Control – The use of resistant plant varieties, genetically modified plants, or genetically modified insects to control pests or pest damage.
 Such as releasing sterile males into a population of pests.

-INSPECTION & IDENTIFICATION allows us to identify pest activity, the types of pests involved, location of pests and their harborages, sometimes when or how long an infestation has been going on, the causes of the infestation or contributing factors.
+INSPECTION & IDENTIFICATION allows us to identify pest activity, the types of pests involved, location of pests and their harborages, sometimes when or how long an infestation has been going on the causes of the infestation, or contributing factors.
 This is a critical step in being able to formulate treatment plans for maximum effectiveness and make solid RECOMMENDATIONS.
 This is where a lot of companies make a critical error.
-If they are selling their services over the phone, or without performing a proper inspection, often contributing factors in both addressing present and preventing future pest issues is missed.
+If they are selling their services over the phone, or without performing a proper inspection, often contributing factors in both addressing present and preventing future pest issues are missed.
 This often leads to intermittent or ineffectual pest control.
 Effective TREATMENT is often a combination of chemical control with one or more of the other controls discussed above.
-Use of pesticides alone often don't do the trick.
+The use of pesticides alone often doesn’t do the trick.

 Nothing stays the same forever.
 Pest control is a constant ongoing process of EVALUATION.
 Many companies get so caught up in the routine that they forget this.
 They miss the signs that change is needed or overlook the obvious because they fail to keep evaluating the situation.

 Adam’s Pest Control practices the process of IPM on every job, every time!